lsouthard/Excluding-values-in-multiple-column-mean-calculations/README.md

    AD4B2  AD4B3 AD12B2 AD12B3 avg
 [1]     2     4      4      4  3.5
 ```
-Now I see that, 3.5 is the correct average.
+Now, I can see that 3.5 is the correct average.

 I've saved my manipulated data to a dataframe called `final.df`.
 First, I took a look to make sure the `apply()` function for means was actually excluding all the values I wanted it to.
 ```